MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_SAS.md

     <img src=".//media/image94.png" style="width:5.0in;height:4.18982in" alt="A screenshot of a cell phone Description automatically generated" />

-## G. Connect your Device to the Dashboard for Data Visualization
+## Configure the Dashboard for Data Visualization

 1. Navigate to the left-hand vertical toolbar and click on the `Dashboards` icon